OSCAR WILDE, A VAGABOND WITH A MISSION: THE STORY OF OSCAR WILDE’S LECTURE TOURS OF BRITAIN AND IRELAND

 In this book, the typescript of the article which Christopher Millard prepared at the behest of Robert Ross is collated with Wilde’s manuscript, and reproduced as a scholarly reference text illustrated by facsimiles of pages of the typescript and manuscript, and photographs.
 It is accompanied by a reading text, aimed at the general reader, in which Wilde’s fragmentary article is re-ordered and fully annotated, and illustrated with designs by John Flaxman.

-Sometime in 1877 Oscar Wilde, then at Magdalen College, Oxford, wrote down some 2,700 words on the subject of ‘Hellenism’ (i.e. the ethos of Greek culture) making special reference to the city of Sparta.
+Sometime in 1877 Oscar Wilde, still at Magdalen College, Oxford, wrote down some 2,700 words on the subject of ‘Hellenism’ (i.e. the ethos of Greek culture) making special reference to the city of Sparta.
 The piece was never published in his lifetime, nor was it apparently finished, having come down to us in fragmentary draft manuscript form.
 It is not clear whether Wilde wrote it with an eye to publication, or whether it is a series of notes that formed the basis of a lecture, but the latter seems the more likely explanation.

 The great Wilde scholar Christopher Millard prepared a typescript of ‘Hellenism’, probably with the idea of publishing it in Robert Ross’ 1908 Collected Edition of Wilde’s works.
 ‘Hellenism’ was not included in that edition, however, and it would be a further seventy years before Millard’s typescript was published, by the Tragara Press, in their limited edition,Hellenism (Edinburgh, 1979).